 Walking Holidays in Northern England

-The Cleveland Way, established in 1969, is both an interesting and a beautiful path.
+The Cleveland Way, established in 1969, is both an interesting and beautiful path.
 It stretches for over 100 miles from Helmsley, on the southern edge of the North York Moors National Park, to Filey on the east coast.

 The way passes through two very distinct types of landscape.
 From Helmsley to Saltburn-by-the-Sea, it traverses classic moorland scenery, through forests and along escarpments, rewarding you with panoramic views over the Cleveland Hills and the rest of the National Park.